kshivang/usefulScripts/README.md

 ### How do I run these script?
 `chmod a+x (yourscriptname)` and then `./(yourscriptname)`

+For nicer way to run script see buttom

 ## bash2048.sh

 This is bash version 2048 game